avijit1999/450-dsa/README.md

   35. Implement Merge-sort in-place
   36. Partitioning and Sorting Arrays with Many Repeated Entries
  # Link List
   1. Write a Program to reverse the Linked List.
-(Both Iterative and recursive)
+(Both Iterative and recursive)(LinkList/reverse.java)
   2. Reverse a Linked List in group of Given Size.
 [Very Imp]
   3. Write a program to Detect loop in a linked list.
   4. Write a program to Delete loop in a linked list.